ArduPilot/ardupilot_wiki/plane/source/docs/arming-your-plane.rst

 .. warning:: This is **UNCONDITIONAL**.
 If done while in flight, all motors disarm and you must have throttle at idle before re-arming can occur!

-Since ArduPlane 3.4.0 it is possible to disarm using the transmitter.
+It is also possible to disarm using the transmitter.
 This is done holding throttle at minimum and rudder to the left for 2 seconds.
 In ArduPlane this condition could be accidentally triggered by pilots while flying so there are additional requirements prior to disarm: